berndporr/mobilenet_libtorch/README.md

 ![alt tag](bird.jpg)
 [Phot credit: By Pierre-Selim - Flickr: Pica pica, CC BY-SA 2.0](https://commons.wikimedia.org/w/index.php?curid=19400996)

-The output should look like this:
+The output should be:

 ```
 Predicted class 18: magpie
 ```

-See also the subfolder `transfer` for transfer learning replacing the standard classifier with a custom one and using the pre-trained weights for the feature detector.
+## Transfer learning

+See he subfolder [transfer_learning](transfer_learning)` which demonstrates how to learn a new image classification task by just replacing and re-training the final classification layer.

 ## Installation